TRX for Prenatal Fitness

 The list of exercise benefits during pregnancy is over a mile long, and most women are well aware they should include physical activity during the nine months of their child’s development.
 But let’s face it; pregnancy isn’t a cakewalk for most women.
 Nausea, sleepless nights, hip and back pain, round ligament pain, and weight gain are just a few of the many discomforts women may experience during their pregnancy, making a fitness plan less and less appealing.

 While some women are able to continue to run marathons and participate in vigorous boot camp classes, others find it a struggle to simply stand up and walk across a room.
 With TRX suspension training, exercises can be regressed and progressed to adapt to ANY level, making it the perfect fitness tool for all stages of pregnancy.
+Want to find safe, effective exercises for your stage of pregnancy?
+Take our quick assessment quiz to get a personalized prenatal workout plan.
 The Suspension Trainer is also essential to help alleviate the aches and pains women may feel along their pregnancy journey.

 TRX Low Back Stretch (wide stance)